Stages of Grief Chart

 Acceptance

-The final stage of grief.
-Once a person reaches this stage, that means they have finally come to terms with the loss.
+This is the final stage of grief.
+Once a person reaches this stage, they have finally come to terms with the loss.
 During this stage, someone who lost a loved one will let go while cherishing the love and memories they have for the person.
-They will now adjust to a new reality without them and adapt to it.
+They will now adjust to and adapt to a new reality without them, most likely developing coping skills along the way.

 It is important to note that these stages can change often, and may not occur linearly.
 The five stages may not happen in order, and that is completely normal.